Castcloud/Castcloud/README.md

 Check if the token is valid.

 ### Account/Settings
 Clients are able to store the users `settings` server side.
 This makes the syncing experience more seamless.
 By default all `settings` are global for all clients, but clients can create `clientspesific` overrides. `clientspesific` overrides will apply for all clients with the same client `name`.
 Global settings are intended for common `settings` with common `values`.
-If a client uses uncommon settings `values` or doesn't understand the current setting `value`, the client must create overrides with its `settings` to avoid conflicts.
+If a client uses uncommon settings `values` or doesn't understand the current setting `value`, the client must overrides the `setting` to avoid conflicts.
 A user might use one client differently than their other clients, and might want to configure this client separately from rest.
 In these cases clients should offer the ability for users to toggle overrides of settings so that they don't propagate to other clients.
 When a user untoggles a settings-override the client must ask if the user wants to keep the `value` from the override or the global `setting`.

-Clients needs to bring their own set of supported `settings` and `values` with client recommended defaults.
-If a `setting` does not exist the client should set and use its own default.
-A client should not overwrite the users global settings with it's defaults unless the user asks for it.
-If a current settings value is not understood the client should set its default as a setting override and use it.
-The server side does not change its behaviur depending on settings, it merly is storing them.
+The client has to implement it's own set of supported settings and values with appropriate default values.
+If a `setting` does not exist, the client should set and use the default values.
+A client should not overwrite the users global settings with it's defaults, unless the user asks for it.
+If a current settings `value` is not understood the client, should the client set its default as a override and use the override.
+The server side does not change its behaviour depending on settings, it only stores them.
 It is up to the client to implement the settings functionality.

 Clients are not required to show any UI for configuring a setting.
 If some information about the clients state is required to save, `settings` with `clientspesific` overrides might be a good place to put it.

 We hope that developers can come together and create a common list of `setting keys` and `values`.
 Therefor we suggest using these keys and `values` when implementing settings for related functionality in clients:

 Changes to `settings` should be sent to the server as fast as possible.
-It is recomended that clients keep an output buffer of these changes as they occur, then retry sending them until they successfully gets sent.
+It is recommended that clients keep an output buffer of these changes as they occur, then retry sending them until they successfully gets sent.
 <!-- MORE, til review -->

 <table style="overflow: auto;">